This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Permanent hair dye opens up the hair cuticles and due to the presence of ammonia and hydrogen peroxide, oxidation occurs causing an irreversible change in the color of your hair.

-The dye contains molecules that, as a result of oxidation, are permanently attached to the hair structure.
+The dye contains molecules that are permanently attached to the hair structure as a result of oxidation.

 One disadvantage of permanent hair color is the fact that it contains very potent chemicals like ammonia and hydrogen peroxide.